-Respondent and Disciplinary Counsel have agreed that the appropriate sanction for the stipulated misconduct and rule violations in this matter is a 180-day suspension, 90 days stayed, with the requirement that Respondent refund \$5,000 to Mr. Garza, and \$22,000 to Ms. Chuta.
-As discussed below, Respondent delivered to Disciplinary Counsel a \$5,000 bank check dated January 19, 2023, payable to Mr. Garza.
-Respondent already has refunded \$1,000 to Ms. Chuta and has agreed to provide her an additional refund of \$21,000 by no later than the end of his 90-day served suspension.
-If Respondent does not refund the remaining \$21,000 to Ms. Chuta by the end of the 90-day served suspension, he agrees that his suspension will continue until he pays the entire \$21,000.
+12. Respondent and Disciplinary Counsel have agreed that the sanction in this matter should be a 180-day suspension, with 90 days stayed, with the requirement that Respondent refund \$5,000 to Mr. Garza and \$22,000 to Ms. Chuta.
+Respondent has already refunded \$5,000 to Mr. Garza and \$1,000 to Ms. Chuta.
+Respondent agrees to pay the remaining \$21,000 to Ms. Chuta by the end of the 90-day served suspension, or else his suspension will continue indefinitely until he pays it.
+Petition at 19; Tr.
+29. The parties clarified at the limited hearing that, in effect, Respondent's payment to Ms. Chuta is a condition of reinstatement, so his suspension will continue until he pays the remaining \$21,000, even if the stayed 90-day period of the suspension has expired.
+Tr.
+29-30.
+Respondent further understands that he must file with the Court an affidavit pursuant to D.C.
+Bar R. XI, 14(g) in order for his suspension to be deemed effective for purposes of reinstatement.
+Tr.
+34-35; Affidavit ¶ 15.